Alan-Cha/autoX-article/README.md

 --set 'releaseGroupSpecs.httpbin.releaseSpecs.iter8.values.http.url=http://httpbin.default/get' \
 --set 'releaseGroupSpecs.httpbin.releaseSpecs.iter8.values.assess.SLOs.upper.http/latency-mean=50' \
 --set 'releaseGroupSpecs.httpbin.releaseSpecs.iter8.values.assess.SLOs.upper.http/error-count=0' \
---set 'releaseGroupSpecs.httpbin.releaseSpecs.iter8.version=0.12.2' \
+--set 'releaseGroupSpecs.httpbin.releaseSpecs.iter8.version=0.13.0' \
 --set 'releaseGroupSpecs.httpbin.releaseSpecs.iter8.values.runner=job'
 ```

 As mentioned previously, the input to AutoX is a trigger and a set of experiment charts.
-Here, the trigger is a Kubernetes resource object with the name `httpbin`, namespace `default`, and GVR `apps`, `deployments`, and `v1`, meaning that AutoX will watch any resource that meets the description.
-When a changed is made to the trigger labels of a matching resource and the resource continues to have the AutoX label, then AutoX will install the Helm charts.
+Here, the trigger is a Kubernetes resource object with the name `httpbin`, namespace `default`, and GVR `apps`, `deployments`, and `v1`, meaning that AutoX will watch any resources that meets the description.
+If a changed is made to the trigger labels of a matching resource, then AutoX will begin the label check and ensure that the resource's trigger labels have been changed and the resource has an AutoX label.

-In this case, there is only one experiment chart to install.
-The specified experiment chart is pointing to an Iter8 experiment, specifically an HTTP SLO validation test on the `httpbin` service.

-This experiment is composed of three tasks, `ready`, `http`, and `assess`.
+In this case, there is only one experiment to start, an HTTP SLO validation test on the `httpbin` service.
+This Iter8 experiment is composed of three tasks, `ready`, `http`, and `assess`.
 The `ready` task will ensure that the `httpbin` deployment and service are running.
 The `http` task will make requests to the specified URL and will collect latency and error-related metrics.
 Lastly, the `assess` task will ensure that the mean latency is less than 50 milliseconds and the error count is 0.
 In addition, the runner is set to job as this will be a [single-loop experiment](https://iter8.tools/0.11/getting-started/concepts/#iter8-experiment).

 ##### Create application